 The Canadian Foundation for Women’s Health and its partners are pleased to promote and support research initiatives in the field of women’s health.
-We are now accepting applications and welcome project applications until April 15, 2019.
-We hope you will consider submitting a proposal.
-Please note that the deadline for the SOGC/CFWH Journalism Awards for Excellence In Women’s Health Reporting is May 1, 2019.

 The CFWH General Research Grant

 The CFWH General Research Grants are awarded to those committed to finding solutions to the reproductive health issues that face women both in Canada and around the world.
 Open to any area within the field of obstetrics and gynaecology, these grants aim to help make further advancements in women’s health treatment, research, and education.